hoang-quoc-trung/remote-ssh-kaggle-vscode/ReadMe.md

     - `Output` is where you will work, corresponding to the dir of `/kaggle/working/...` Maximum storage memory is ~20GB.\
     ![](imgs/file_relationship.png)

-# Contributions
-Contributions to this repository are welcome!
-If you have any improvements, suggestions, or new features to add, feel free to open an issue or submit a pull request.

 # Conclusion
 With remote-SSH Kaggle using Visual Studio Code, you can unlock the full potential of Kaggle and enjoy a seamless development experience.
 Start leveraging the power of Kaggle's utilities while benefiting.